vivek-dhamanemath/Spring-Boot-ActorDB/README.md

 - `PUT /actors/{id}`: Update an actor by ID
 - `DELETE /actors/{id}`: Delete an actor by ID

+## RESTful Web Service/API
+The application follows RESTful design principles to provide a scalable and maintainable API.
+Each endpoint corresponds to a specific operation on the actor resource, and the HTTP methods (POST, GET, PUT, DELETE) are used to perform these operations.
+The API is designed to be stateless, meaning each request from a client contains all the information needed to process the request.

+### Key Features of the RESTful API:
+- **Resource-Based**: The API is centered around the actor resource.
+- **Stateless**: Each request is independent and contains all necessary information.
+- **Uniform Interface**: The API uses standard HTTP methods and status codes.
+- **Client-Server Architecture**: The client and server are separate, allowing for independent development and scaling.

 ## Testing with Postman
 Postman is a popular tool for testing REST APIs.
 You can use Postman to test the endpoints provided by this application.